ERP Selection Guide

 Once you have the demo scores and the RFP responses, you should conduct technical fit assessments.
 For each system on your shortlist, make notes on exactly how it meets each business requirement.

-While you’re waiting for vendors to review your RFPs and prepare demos, you may have up to a month of downtime.
-This is a good time to conduct a business readiness assessment.
+While you’re waiting for vendors to review your RFPs and prepare demos, this is a good time to conduct a change readiness assessment.

 A major variable in this assessment is the scope of change.
-An ERP project involving significant organizational change requires more readiness than a project involving minimal change.
-For example, if your organization has high change resistance and a large scope of change, you’ll need to dedicate significant time and resources to preparing your organization for change.
+An ERP project involving significant process redesign, centralized decision-making, or shared services requires more readiness than a technical upgrade with minimal workflow change.

-Knowing how much you need to increase your organization’s change readiness will help you develop a change management strategy and plan.
-Determine how you will communicate with employees and what specific training each employee needs.
-Start acting on this plan as soon as possible – ideally before your final ERP selection.
+Ultimately, this assessment will help you develop an organizational change management strategy and plan, outlining details such as how you will communicate with employees and what specific training each employee needs.

 11. Negotiate With ERP Vendors